Wellbeing of Students, Staff and Parents

 Our curriculum is based on the PEEC Positive Education Enhanced Curriculum developed by the Institute of Positive Education at Geelong Grammar School in Australia, the leader in the field of Positive Education for more than 10 years.
 We are adopting the PEEC curriculum to our specific needs.
 To put wellbeing strategies into practice, we offer Yoga sessions throughout the year for staff, students and parents.
 We continue to develop our knowledge and expertise by offering professional development opportunities.

-At the start of the new year, BBIS faculty and staff had the opportunity to work with Dr. Ron Lalonde, who ran several workshops on Positive Teaching Practices.
+At the start of 2020, BBIS faculty and staff had the opportunity to work with Dr. Ron Lalonde, who ran several workshops on Positive Teaching Practices.
 The former Middle East Regional Manager of the Institute of Positive Education also took the time to present to our BBIS parents on Strength based Parenting.